peter88213/nvhelp-en/source/preparations.rst

 .. note::
-   Loading a template or changing the default font and page size has no impact on re-importing the document with *novelibre*.
+   Loading a template or changing the default font and page size has no impact on reimporting the document with *novelibre*.

 .. tip::
    If you just want to change the font without applying templates,